lmfit/lmfit-py/_sources/faq.rst.txt

-As with working with multi-dimensional data, you need to convert your data and model (or the value returned by the objective function) to be double precision floating point numbers.
+As with working with multi-dimensional data, you need to convert your data and model (or the value returned by the objective function) to be double precision, floating point numbers.
 The simplest approach is to use :numpydoc:`ndarray.view`, perhaps like::

    import numpy as np

    def residual(params, x, data=None):
        ....
        resid = calculate_complex_residual()
        return resid.view(np.float)

-Alternately, you can use the lmfit.Model class to wrap a fit function that returns a complex vector.
+Alternately, you can use the :class:`lmfit.Model` class to wrap a fit function that returns a complex vector.
 It will automatically apply the above prescription when calculating the residual.
 The benefit to this method is that you also get access to the plot routines from the ModelResult